 Anything that makes your audience feel a little bit better is considered meaningful or valuable content.
 It can be inspirational or funny content, or an interesting story people can identify with.
-Moreover, you can use this virtual event platform to educate your audience and help them overcome specific challenges by providing them actionable content.
+Moreover, you can use this platform to educate your audience and help them overcome specific challenges by providing them actionable content.
 Anything will do, as long as it’s laser-focused on what your online audience wants and needs.
 That will give you the best chance of running a successful online event promotion campaign on social media.

 Tip #5.
 Experiment with different content formats

 Posting a cute photo with a quick text won’t do anymore.
 People are looking for different content formats, so give your audience what they want.
 For example, you can experiment with Instagram carousels and then repurpose them by publishing on LinkedIn, too.
 If you don’t know how to create a carousel, you should definitely check this Instagram carouselmade by Chris Do.